Update the application

 - Copy the

-file you saved in step 2 back into thearchihub
+.envfile you saved in step 2 back into thearchihubfolder. - Inside the

 Using GIT